Metroiceking/CastlesAndCans/README.md

 - **t** – Tunnel sensor triggered
 - **d** – Drop gate

+A missed shot automatically ends the turn once the ball is returned.

 Hardware-specific functions are still implemented as console print statements.
 Integrate with GPIO libraries on the Raspberry Pi as development continues.